MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/rso-overview.md

 ## System requirements

 - Dynamics 365 online
-- Resource Scheduling Optimization is a paid add-on to [Universal Resource Scheduling (URS)](../common-scheduler/schedule-anything-with-universal-resource-scheduling.md) and is built on top of its entities.
-Organizations that use either Dynamics 365 Field Service, Customer Service, and Project Service Automation are entitled to URS.
-If you want to use Resource Scheduling Optimization to automatically schedule Dynamics 365 Sales opportunities to sales reps, you need Dynamics 365 Field Service, Customer Service, or Project Service Automation.
+- Resource Scheduling Optimization is a paid add-on to Dynamics 365 Field Service, and is built on top of its entities in [Universal Resource Scheduling (URS)](../common-scheduler/schedule-anything-with-universal-resource-scheduling.md).

 ## How it works